-Many investors buy retail stocks because it gives them opportunities to own parts of the businesses where they as customers shop every day.
+Many investors buy retail stocks because it allows them to own portions of the businesses where they shop.
 But just because you like shopping at a particular store doesn't mean it's a good portfolio investment.

 The COVID-19 pandemic benefited some retailers and hurt others.
 E-commerce sales boomed as consumers avoided stores, and sales of certain products soared.
 Spending that would otherwise have gone to travel or entertainment instead funded home improvement projects and electronic gadgets.

 Retailers battled shortages and supply chain constraints for much of the pandemic as they scrambled to meet consumer demand.
 That problem has now flipped: Sky-high inflation and fears of a recession are beginning to change consumer behavior, leading to excess inventory.

 Retailers able to nimbly adapt will thrive in the late-pandemic era.
 Let's delve into some of the top retail stocks and what you need to know about investing in retail companies.

 4 industry-leading retailers

 Four publicly traded retailers leading their industries

 There are hundreds of publicly traded retailers, but these four have risen to the tops of their industries: